0

 BMW F06 M6 Gran Coupe technical data BMW technical data listing F06 M6 Gran Coupe maximum axle load front / rear as 1,180 / 1,260 kg, used as the higher M6 rear-axle reference in this guide.
 BMW M6 Gran Coupe technical data

-BMW owner manual Vehicle-specific owner manual reference for wheel bolts, tire data, load label, and torque confirmation.
+BMW owner manual Vehicle-specific owner manual reference for wheel bolts, tyre data, load label, and torque confirmation.
 BMW Owner Manuals

 JWL / VIA Reference Context for JWL / JWL-T marking and VIA registration for light-alloy wheels in Japan.
 JWTC VIA / JWL FAQ